 But people, we live in modern times!
 Unless you live on a homestead in Alaska, it’s probably not necessary for you to store fat through the winter.
 Remember that!

 The interaction of hormones and other chemicals in the brain can bring about variations in appetite and cravings.
 Some neurotransmitters can also influence the way we eat.
 In the cold winter months, people generally feel low, and maybe even depressed.
 This can be caused by hormone changes due to lack of sunlight, vitamin D, or stress.
 When we feel depressed or stressed, our bodies crave high carbohydrates to raise our blood sugar and give us a short term “high”.
-So people who feel low in the winter will tend to overeat or eat the wrong foods, leading to weight gain, more depression and a vicious cycle that is hard to break.
+So people who feel low in the winter will tend to overeat or eat the wrong foods, leading to winter weight gain, more depression and a vicious cycle that is hard to break.

 So What Can We Do?